 The Smart Girl: Amber, who's in charge of transport in the dream-world, and who's shy, timid demeanor in the brothel-world (ie: nervousness about seducing the mayor) is common for this role.

-The Big Girl/Fifth Ranger Traitor: Blondie, who, in the dream-world, is the most ruthless and ferocious, and carries the biggest weapons, and who presents a street-smart, tough personality in the brothel-world (ie: cheering on a fight between two other patients in her first scene, teaching Amber how to seduce people).
+The Big Girl: Blondie, who, in the dream-world, is the most ruthless and ferocious, and carries the biggest weapons, and who presents a street-smart, tough personality in the brothel-world (ie: cheering on a fight between two other patients in her first scene, teaching Amber how to seduce people).
 Vanessa Hudgens has described her as "The Tough One".
+Also notable in the WWII fantasy - she uses a lot of hand-to-hand combat while the others rely on gunfire.
+In the castle fantasy Blondie is also in charge of the bigger guns on the plane.

 The Chick: Rocket, The Heart, who exhibits an emotional personality-type and is determined to hold the girls together.